Learn about acetaminophen, how to safely use it and its health risks, including potential overdose.

 Acetaminophen overdose is a leading cause of acute liver failure in Canada, the U.S. and many other developed countries.
 The term acute in this context means that the damage takes place rapidly over hours or days.
 In comparison, the damage from chronic liver failure takes place over many years.

-In Canada, there are more than 4,000 hospitalizations each year for accidental and intentional overdoses involving acetaminophen.
+There are approximately 4500 hospitalizations in Canada each year due to acetaminophen overdose.
+Approximately 700 or 16% of these were reported as accidental or unintentional overdoses.
 In about 6% of hospitalizations for overdose, patients develop liver injuries, including acute liver failure.
 This means the liver suddenly stops working, which may:

 - require a liver transplant